How to read your financial aid award letter

 Work-study availability

-Eligibility for work-study programs doesn’t necessarily mean that you’re guaranteed to find a job on campus.
-But if it’s in your award letter, you’ll want to know how many hours you’ll need to work every week and what you’ll be earning.
+Eligibility for work-study programs doesn’t necessarily mean you’re guaranteed to find a job on campus.
+But if it’s in your award letter, you’ll want to know how many hours you’ll need to work every week and what you’ll earn.

 How to accept a financial aid award

 You don’t have to accept all of the aid listed.
 While there’s no downside to accepting scholarships or grants, think carefully before accepting student loans or committing to work-study.
-Private organizations also offer scholarships and grants, and applying to those can further bring down your costs.
+Private organizations also offer scholarships and grants, and applying to those can further reduce costs.